 To be completed with knobs or handles.

-May be completed with SINARP cover panels, plinths and decorative strips in brown.
+May be completed with brown SINARP cover panels, plinths and decorative strips.

-Oak veneer, Stain, Tinted clear lacquer, Clear acrylic lacquer
+Oak veneer, Stain, Tinted lacquer, Clear acrylic lacquer

 Forests are critical for life on earth

 Forests contribute to maintaining balance in the atmosphere, purify the air that we breathe and are part of the water cycle.
 They nourish wildlife biodiversity and provide homes for indigenous communities who depend on forests for their livelihoods.
 90% of plant and animal species living on the planet need forests to survive.
 They provide sources of food, fuel, timber and many other ecosystem services that we rely upon.
 Sourcing approximately 19 million m3 of roundwood per year from some 50 countries, IKEA has a significant impact on the world’s forests and the timber industry and a huge responsibility to positively influence how wood is sourced.
 Responsible wood sourcing and forest management ensure that the needs of people dependent on forests are met, that businesses can work sustainably, that forest ecosystems are protected and biodiversity is enhanced.